SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 As described in :any:`install-and-run`, you are required to prepare at least an input file and pseudopotential files to run SALMON.
-In the following, we present input files for several sample calculations and provide a brief explanation of the namelist variables that appear in the input files.
+In the following, we present input files for several sample calculations and provide a brief explanation of the input keywords that appear in the input files.
 You may modify the input files to execute for your own calculations.
 Pseudopotential files of elements that appear in the samples are also attached.
 We also present